Comparing Oral Appliance and CPAP

 Who Should Consider an Oral Appliance?

-Oral appliances may be a suitable choice for those with mild to moderate sleep apnea.
+Oral appliances may be suitable for those with mild to moderate sleep apnea.
 They're also often recommended for those who find CPAP uncomfortable or inconvenient.

 Pros and Cons of CPAP and Oral Appliances

-Like any treatment, both CPAP and oral appliances come with their own set of advantages and disadvantages.
-Understanding these can help you make an informed decision about which treatment is right for you.
+Like any treatment, CPAP and oral appliances have advantages and disadvantages.
+Understanding these can help you make an informed decision about which treatment is proper for you.

 Advantages of CPAP